What To See In Rome Off The Beaten Path: 37 Best Hidden Gems In Rome

 Palazzo Doria Pamphilj

 Palazzo Doria Pamphilj was built upon orders of Pope Innocent X in the 17th century.
-It’s interesting how it can be considered Rome off the beaten path when in reality it is right in the center of action – yet not many people know it.
+It’s interesting how it can be considered Rome off the beaten path when in reality it is right in the center of Rome, close to the Spanish Steps, Piazza Navona, the Pantheon and many more famous sites.

-You should also read my posts A Concise Guide To Visiting Doria Pamphilj Gallery and A Guide To Visiting Villa Doria Pamphilj, Rome.
+You should also read my post A Concise Guide To Visiting Doria Pamphilj Gallery for a more accurate account of this incredible place, and A Guide To Visiting Villa Doria Pamphilj, Rome.

 Keats-Shelley Memorial House